 CPAP machines: Tips for avoiding 10 common problems

 Continuous positive airway pressure (CPAP) therapy is a common treatment for obstructive sleep apnea.
-It includes a small machine that supplies a constant and steady air pressure, a hose, and a mask or nose piece.
+A CPAP machine uses a hose and mask or nosepiece to deliver constant and steady air pressure.

-Common problems with CPAP include a leaky mask, trouble falling asleep, and a dry mouth or nose.
+Common problems with CPAP include a leaky mask, trouble falling asleep, stuffy nose and a dry mouth.

 The good news is that if one CPAP mask or device doesn't work for you, you have other options.
 And most CPAP masks are adjustable, to help make them more comfortable for you.

 Here are 10 common CPAP problems and what you can do about them:

 1. The wrong size or style CPAP mask